gini/gini-capture-sdk-android/screenapiexample/README.md

 ### GVL 3.0.0 and newer

 There is no need for subclassing the GVL's `AnalysisActivity`.
-You only need to configure and create a `GiniVision` instance before launching the `CameraActivity` for result.
+You only need to configure and create a `GiniCapture` instance before launching the `CameraActivity` for result.

 ExtractionsActivity